CprimeLearningLabs/terraform-azure-intro/labs/lab-4.4-Multiplicity/lab4.4-multiplicity.md

 Create a new file called “lb.tf”

 Copy the contents from the lb.tf file in the solution directory into your new file.
+Notice that it declares five new resoureces:

+* A public IP for the load balancer
+* A load balancer
+* A backend address pool for the virtual machines behind the load balancer
+* A health probe for the load balancer to detect whether or not a virtual machine is healthy
+* A routing rule for directing incoming traffic to the virtual machines

 Do not make any changes.
 You can examine the file, but leave it as is.

 Open outputs.tf